CapitalOne-Research/RainbowPO/README.md

-# RainbowPO : A Unified Framework for Combining Improvements in Preference Optimization
+# RainbowPO: A Unified Framework for Combining Improvements in Preference Optimization

 This is the code repository of our [ICLR 2025 paper](https://openreview.net/forum?id=trKee5pIFv).
 ### Our base codebase is build on a modified version of [Huggingface TRL](https://github.com/huggingface/trl)